Daniel Son; Necklace Don

 Daniel Son; Necklace Don is the ninth mixtape by American rapper 2 Chainz.
 It was released on August 5, 2016 independently by 2 Chainz.
 The project consists of ten tracks, with guest appearances from Drake and YFN Lucci, with production from TM88, C4, Dun Deal, DJ Spinz, Bobby Kritical, K Swisha, Mr. 2-17, Southside, and Buddah Bless.
 Artwork was illustrated by Kid Graphic.
-Originally the seventh track on the tape, "Big Amount" was removed from the tracklist and included as a digital bonus track on his fourth studio album "Pretty Girls Like Trap Music".
+Originally the seventh track on the tape, "Big Amount" was removed from the tracklist and included as a digital bonus track on his fourth studio album, Pretty Girls Like Trap Music.

 Critical reception

-Daniel Son; Necklace Don received generally favorable reviews, with XXL Magazine giving the mixtape a 3 out of 5 stars.
+Daniel Son; Necklace Don received generally favorable reviews, with XXL giving the mixtape three out of five stars.